microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/02 - Copilot capabilities for SQL database in Microsoft Fabric/02 - Copilot capabilities for SQL database in Microsoft Fabric.md

    ![](../../img/graphics/copilot-7.png)

-## What's next
 Congratulations!
 You have learnt how to leverage **Copilot for SQL database in Microsoft Fabric** to enhance your **query-writing** experience.
 With these skills, you are now better equipped to write and execute SQL queries faster and troubleshoot errors effectively using Copilot.

- In the next exercise we will explore how vector embeddings and Retrieval-Augmented Generation (RAG) can be leveraged to generate intelligent product recommendations.
+In the next module we will explore how vector embeddings and Retrieval-Augmented Generation (RAG) can be leveraged to generate intelligent product recommendations.